jjvanzon/Circular-Language-Spec/spec/object-resolution/object-resolution-loose-ideas.md

 ##### Shadowing

 < Can shadowing change so that the target of a line  is changed at run time automatically because of shadowing?
 If that’s so then shadowing is a way in which text code affects the behavior of the diagram.
-Same shit problem after compilation no text identifiers anymore >
+Same darn problem after compilation no text identifiers anymore >

 Shadowing is handy when you use a triangle: a base type or an extra interface implementation.